 Over a recent 5-year span, this highway had 62 fatal accidents per 100 miles.
 There were 264 fatal crashes between 2011 and 2015.
 The Fresno area is the most deadly city on the route.

+In simpler terms, the most dangerous highway, based on many sources including ValuePenguin, is the California State Route 99.
 The second-highest rate of fatalities occurred along Interstate 45 in Texas with 55 per 100 miles, significantly lower than Highway 99.
+Some of the other very dangerous highways are:

 It's long been known that Highway 99 is dangerous and efforts have been made to improve it.
 Highway officials in California have been working on nearly $1 billion in efficiency and safety improvements for the past decade.
 This includes about $20 billion in infrastructure bonds approved under Proposition 1B in 2006.